-Income tax liability from the result of the company in Qatar amounting to RSD 569,364 thousand arises from the liability for non-deductible expenses of HO by the local tax authority.
+Income tax liability from the result of the company in Qatar amounting to RSD 613,146 thousand arises from the liability for non-deductible expenses of HO by the local tax authority.
+The amount was not changed in nominal value and it is about the exchange differences.

-43. Accruals and deferred income
+42. Accruals and deferred income